bougie/pycms/README.md

 ```
 title: title of the post
 parser: mdown / plain / html
+tags: tag1,tag2, tag3

 the content of the post
 ```

 **The blank line is not a typo.
 This line is mandatory !**
 The header line **parser** is not required if you set PARSER configuration variable.
 But you con use a different parser for only one post, and in this case, you have to set this header.
+The header line **tags** is not required too.
+It is used to better organized posts.

 ### Blog links menu